Aglet unveils NFT collections for sneakerheads

 “We think we have an experience that can provide some utility and democratize access to NFTs,” Mullins said.
 “That’s why Aglet is celebrating the release of our Collections feature with the announcement of an in-game contest with a reward of Aglet’s first NFTs.”

 Players will compete to find virtual sneakers placed at geo-fenced real-world locations using the in-game Aglet map as well as in the Aglet shop using in-game currency earned solely through walking.
 They will have to explore their outside world and leverage Aglet’s in-app metaverse to complete a special collection of three in-game sneakers.
-The first 50 players to complete this set will receive a serialized, minted NFT for each of the three sneakers they collected – delivered to the crypto wallet of their choice to do with as they please.
+The first 50 players to complete this set will receive a serialized, minted NFT for each of the three sneakers they collected, delivered to the crypto wallet of their choice to do with as they please.
 The first player to complete the Aglet NFT Collection will also receive an additional one-of-one sneaker NFT.

 Aglet has gone with a “proof of hustle” model, where people can earn assets through physical activity.